Sentinel Appliance FAQ

 For DAST appliances, only the DNS information is stored on the appliance.

-13. What measures does Synopsys take to ensure the security of the appliance?
+13. What measures does Black Duck take to ensure the security of the appliance?

-The appliance is pen-tested by our IT department, and has undergone Synopsys Threat Research Center’s rigorous hardening process.
-In addition, Synopsys uses 2048 bit rsa keys with aes256-cbc key exchange and we enforce hmac-md5; there are no virtual terminal logins on the appliance, just the configuration script; and the grub configuration menu is turned off.
+The appliance is pen-tested by our IT department, and has undergone Black Duck Threat Research Center’s rigorous hardening process.
+In addition, Black Duck uses 2048 bit rsa keys with aes256-cbc key exchange and we enforce hmac-md5; there are no virtual terminal logins on the appliance, just the configuration script; and the grub configuration menu is turned off.

 14. What OS does the appliance run?